-Practice relaxation techniques - Many approaches, such as progressive relaxation, mindfulness exercises, meditation or yoga, can combat anxiety.
+Practice relaxation techniques

+Many approaches, such as progressive relaxation, mindfulness exercises, meditation or yoga, can combat anxiety.
 Begin by trying these new skills earlier in the day so you don't put too much pressure on yourself before bedtime.
 Then, once you're comfortable with it, you can do it later in the day.

-Get into a regular sleep routine - This would involve a routine to wind down before bed with a set bed time and waking time so as to allow the body's internal circadian clock work better.
+Get into a regular sleep routine

+This involves a routine to wind down before bed with a set bedtime and waking time to align with the body's internal circadian clock.

-Schedule some idle time before bed - Prior to beginning your bedtime routine, it may be helpful to jot down anything you need to remember for the next day.
-Address things like paying bills, work tasks or relationship issues at least couple hours before bedtime.
+Schedule some idle time before bed

+Prior to beginning your bedtime routine, it may be helpful to jot down anything you need to remember for the next day.
+Address things like paying bills, work tasks or relationship issues at least a couple of hours before bedtime.

-Cut down on screen time - It is tempting to watch tv, text or look on the computer up until time you try to go to sleep, but research has shown that the blue light in most electronic screens has the most potential to influence and delay the body's natural circadian rhythms, making it harder to fall asleep.
+Cut down on screen time

+It is tempting to watch TV, text or use a computer right up until the time you try to go to sleep.
+However, research has shown that the blue light in most electronic screens has the most potential to influence and delay the body's natural circadian rhythms, making it harder to fall asleep.

-Limit alcohol and caffeine - People tend to think that drinking alcohol helps you fall asleep, but it can actually lead to lighter and more disrupted sleep.
-Caffeine also can stay in your system for several hours, so it's smart to avoid it later in the day if you're having trouble going to sleep.
+Limit alcohol and caffeine

+People tend to think that drinking alcohol helps you fall asleep, but it can actually lead to lighter and more disrupted sleep.
+Caffeine can also stay in your system for several hours, so it's smart to avoid it later in the day if you're having trouble going to sleep.

-Create a calming bedroom environment - Your bedroom environment should promote good sleep hygiene.
-Make it a cozy place that elicits calm; choose colors that make you feel calmer, try to make it cool, dark, and quiet room equipped with some white noise if needed.
+Create a calming bedroom environment

+Your bedroom environment should promote good sleep hygiene.
+Make it a cozy place with colors that elicit calm and keep it dark and quiet.
+You can also try to use white noise to encourage sleep.